 Students also participate in the MYP core, comprising Service as Action (SA) and the Personal Project (PP).
-Through the core curriculum, students reflect on their contributions to the Academy and wider local and global communities.
-They also develop the skills required to complete a large research and development project.
+Through the core curriculum, students reflect on their contributions to GWA and wider local and global communities.
+They also develop the skills required to conduct research, create a product, and produce a written report, reflecting upon what they learned during the experience.

-The MYP offers students more than just the passive acquisition of knowledge, it also offers the opportunity to; question, challenge and think creatively both in and out of the classroom.
+The MYP offers students an opportunity to go beyond a mere, passive acquisition of knowledge, but also offers the opportunity to do the following: Question, challenge and think creatively both inside and outside the classroom walls.
 It encourages students to become active, compassionate lifelong learners who are equipped to create a better and more peaceful world through intercultural understanding and respect.

-All of our subject briefs are available on the GWA website.
+All of our MYP Subject Briefs are available on the GWA website.